2024

 Brief Project Summary:

 This proposal addresses the priority area of Soybean Pest Management.
-It focuses on research into managing against yield and quality limiting effects of stem rots.
+It focuses on research into managing against yield and quality limiting effects of stem diseases.
 Soybean stem diseases are widespread and damaging across Minnesota.
 They can kill plants or may be undetected and yet cause yield losses.
 A better understanding of when and where stem diseases occur and how to manage them more should result in yield benefits in many regions.
 This proposal is directed at brown stem rot (BSR) and pod and stem blight, two common stem diseases.
-The goals are to identify resistance to these diseases in breeding lines and varieties adapted to Minnesota, determine prospects for disease management with...
+The goals are to identify resistance to these diseases in breeding lines and varieties adapted to Minnesota, determine prospects for disease management...

 Information And Results